-Ensemble-mean and spread, and the time-mean of the altimeter-based and Mayer energy-budget estimates are calculated over 1993-2020 and over the 2013-2017 SAMBA observational period.
+Ensemble-mean and spread, and the time-mean of the altimeter-based and Mayer energy-budget estimates are calculated over 1993-2020 and over 2013-2017 SAMBA observational period.
 We calculate monthly-mean MOC across 34.5°S in depth coordinates, using commonly applied methods (e.g., Frajka-Williams et al., 2019), integrating monthly-mean velocity from coast-to-coast and from the surface down to the seafloor with a zero-net-volume transport constraint applied.
-Without this constraint, the ensemble-mean has a net southward transport through the section over the observational period of 1.14 Sv (as do the individual reanalyses), and GLORYS12V1 has a net southward transport of 3.1 Sv, but the constraint has only a small impact on MOC estimates (Table 1).
-For the reanalysis, the MHT is calculated by integrating the product of monthly-mean model velocity and temperature (scaled by density and specific heat coefficient) across the whole section with a zero-net-volume transport constraint applied.
-Each observational product applies its own constraint to reference the flow due to differences in their geostrophic techniques.
-The altimeter-based dataset references the flow to the time-mean YoMaHA velocities at 1000 m (Katsumata & Yoshinari, 2010; Lebedev et al., 2007) and uses a zero net mass transport constraint (Dong et al., 2021).
-Kersalé et al. (2020) use models to reference the time-mean barotropic component at 1500 db, and bottom pressure measurements from the moorings provide the time-varying barotropic velocity component.
+Without this constraint, the ensemble-mean has a net southward transport through the section over the observational period of 1.14 Sv (as do the individual reanalyses), and GLORYS12v1 has a net southward transport of 3.1 Sv.
+For the reanalysis, the MHT is calculated by integrating the product of monthly-mean model velocity and temperature (scaled by density and specific heat coefficient) from coast-to-coast and from the surface to the seafloor with a zero-net-volume constraint applied.
+Each observational product applies its own constraint to reference the flow.
+For example, the net volume transport is not constrained to zero to calculate the overturning from the SAMBA array measurements, instead Kersalé et al. (2020a) use models to reference the time-mean barotropic component of the MOC and MHT.

 We calculate the overturning profiles, the monthly-to-interannual variation, and the seasonal cycles of the upper cell MOC and the total MHT in each dataset.
-We separate the transports into their Ekman and geostrophic components.
-In the reanalyses, the Ekman component is calculated using the ERA5 or ERA-Interim wind stress, and for MHT, the zonal-mean SST across the section, assuming SST is representative of the Ekman layer temperature.
-The geostrophic component is calculated as a residual of the total and Ekman transports.
+We separate the transports into their Ekman and geostrophic components to further investigate differences between the estimates.
+The Ekman component in the reanalyses is calculated using the ERA5 or ERA-Interim wind stress, and for MHT, the zonal-mean SST across the section.

+135 The geostrophic component is calculated as a residual (equivalent to combining the relative and reference transport components for the SAMBA estimates).